-Commentary_I.
-THE MERCY AND God is presented in these lessons Justice of the Father (Ex.
+Commentary-I. The MERCY AND JUSTICE OF THE FATHER (Ex.
 34:4-7; Ps.
 103:10-14).
 Our God is "merciful and gracious, longsuffering, ... keeping mercy for thourands," but He will "by no means clear the guilty."
 In the administration of the law God announced thru Moses, mercy was mingled with justice.
-God also shows us here that the sinful lives of parents will affect the children from generation to generation "As the twig is bent, so is the tree inclined."
-Because of what J-sus has done, the Father can justify the unjust and He Himself be just.
+God also shows us here that the sinful lives of parents will affect the children from generation to generation "As the twig is bent, so is the tree inclint d."
+Because of what J. sus has done, the Father can justify the unjust and He Hinself be just.
 When our heavenly Father forgives our transgressions, He removes them "As far as the east is from the west."
 "Like as a father pitieth his children, so the Lord pitieth them that fear Him."
 Truly the Lord does favor and bless His own

 II.
 THE FATHER'S LOVINGKINDNESS (Ps 103:1-5; Isa.
 40:27-31) Father's lovingkindness is shown by giving benefits, forgiving iniquities, healing diseases, redeeming life, granting mercy, satisfying the mouth with good things, renewing youth.
 We may never know all of His benefits to us, but we should be sure we don't forget all of them.
 Do we daily acknowledge the Lord as the giver of all these blessings, and do we thank and praise Him?
-Isaiah says, "Hast thou not known? hast thou not heard, that the everlasting God, the Lord, the Creator of the ends of the earth, fainteth not, neither is weary?"
+Isaiah says, "Hast thou not known? hast thou not he ard, that the everlasting God, the Lord, the Creator of the ends of the earth, fainteth not, neither is weary?"
 Our stength may fail us and we may utterly fall, if we go in our own strength; "But they that wait upon the Lord shall renew their strength."
-What a wonderful Father we Christians have!
-He furnishes us with everything we need, and He enables us to "run and not be weary."
+What a wonderful Father we Christians have! furnishes us with everything we need, and He enables us to "run and not be weary."